Fred Ryan: White House Historical Association

-Ryan has served as a director of the White House Historical Association since 2001 and from 2012-2022, he served as Chairman of White House Historical Association.
+Ryan served as a director of the White House Historical Association from 2001 to 2023 and from 2012-2022, he served as Chairman of White House Historical Association.
+He currently serves as Chairman of the White House Acquisition Trust.

 As part of the "Campaign for White House History", Ryan worked with First Ladies Laura Bush, Michelle Obama, Melania Trump, and Jill Biden as well as former First Family members of both political parties to provide funding for educational and preservation projects for the White House.

 David M. Rubenstein, former White House aide and philanthropist, supported this effort through a $10 million gift to create the David M. Rubenstein National Center for White House History.
 Another major project of the fundraising campaign was the White House Visitors Center.

 Recognition and Awards

-Ryan's work in journalism and First Amendment advocacy was recognized with Adweek's "Publishing Executive of the Year Award" in 2017, the "2018 Leadership Award" from the International Women's Media Foundation, and the "2019 Freedom of Speech Award" for advancing free speech and the First Amendment by the Media Institute.
+Ryan's leadership in journalism and First Amendment advocacy was recognized with Adweek's "Publishing Executive of the Year Award" in 2017, the "2018 Leadership Award" from the International Women's Media Foundation, and the "2019 Freedom of Speech Award" for advancing free speech and the First Amendment by the Media Institute.

 His other awards and recognition include the University of Southern California Alumni Award, the French Chevalier of Arts and Letters, Commander of the Order of Merit of the Republic of Italy, Commandeur du Ouissam Alaouite of Morocco and "Lion" of Venice.
+On August 23, 2025, he was awarded the "Order for Merit" by President Volodymyr Zelenskyy of Ukraine.

 Wine Writer and Author

 Ryan authored Wine and the White House: A History (1st Ed.
 2021, 2nd Ed.
 2024) for the White House Historical Association.
 The book was recognized with 14 major book awards including the OIV Award from France.
 His wine writings have appeared in multiple publications, including The Wall Street Journal.

 Ryan is the author of Ronald Reagan: The Great Communicator (2001, Harper Collins) and Ronald Reagan, the Wisdom and Humor of the Great Communicator (1995, Harper Collins).
 He also served as executive producer of the highly acclaimed documentary "The Reagan Years" (1988).
+In July 2026, he led the launch of The Civility Handbook produced by the Center on Civility and Democracy.